Our life at Cae'r Bryniau

 Creating a meadow is not quite as easy as I originally thought!
 My first attempt is only now, four years later, beginning to look good.
 Last year’s attempt – having learnt from my earlier mistakes – has been much more successful.

 Firstly, we had the right soil – the spoil from the new big pond was heaped up on the little hill in bottom field.
-Although a few perennial weed seeds blew in, the soil was not the rich top humus of the field laden with grass and other ...Read Full Post »
+Although a few perennial weed seeds blew in, the soil was not the rich top humus of the field laden with grass and other seeds, but it was the poorer, deeper, flinty earth from at least one metre down.
+I had a little help from my friends to plant it – in fact it made for quite a party as we all danced around treading the seeds in!

 I knew there would be trenches – from the electricity pylon at the back on the house to the Shippon via the water supply and via the new Calor gas tank, from the Shippon to Hut 3, from Hut 3 to Hut 1, then down the hill to Hut 2, then further down the hill to the sewage treatment plant…

 What never occurred to me (stupidly), was the spoil that would have to be put alongside the trenches.
 Getting to our store room or the hen house is now an extreme sport.
 What fun!
-I have only...Read Full Post »
+I have only slipped in once (so far!).

 As the April showers pelt down outside, I sit inside quietly waiting for contractors to arrive to prepare Cae’r Bryniau to receive two Shepherd’s Huts.
 We hope to have the Huts on site and ready to let by the middle of the summer.
 The planning for this started a looooooong time ago and the dream even before that, so it is VERY exciting that we are about to start the physical work.